Ivo-Balbaert/The_Way_to_Jai/book/30_Integrated_build_system.md

 (The compiler accepts either -- or --- as the delimiter of hardcoded compiler arguments.)

-To summarize:
+> To summarize:
 1) You can either use the Default_Metaprogram:
 `jai main.jai -optional_flags`
 Default_Metaprogram takes care of translating the option flags into build options (see § 30.4)
-2) Or you can write your own build program `build.jai`(which is a metaprogram), so in this case you don't use Default_Metaprogram:
+2) Or you can write your own build program `build.jai`(which is a metaprogram, and adds the file `main.jai` which must be compiled), so in this case you don't use Default_Metaprogram:
 `jai build.jai`
 3) Or (as explained in § 30.5) you can also replace the Default_Metaprogram by your own Build module as follows:
 `jai main.jai -- meta Build`